openspatial/Unity/README.md

 # Nod Unity SDK
-Nod Unity SDK
+Nod Unity SDK verison 1.0.1

-The current build of the Nod Unity SDK supports PC, iOS, and Android.
-Mac support coming soon.
+The current build of the Nod Unity SDK supports PC, iOS, and Android for Unity 4.x, and Mac for Unity 5.x.

 After importing the NodUnitySDK.unitypackage, navigate to Assets\Nod\Examples\Scenes\ and load the various scene files to see examples of how you can use our APIs.